-(220: With regard to the proposed entity and office that will be performing nurse that estimates provide the following:
+220. With regard to the proposed entity and office that will be performing nurse triage services, provide the following: Full name of entity

-United HealthCroup entity, to perform nurse triage services.
+United HealthCare will subcontract with NurseLineSM, an affiliated United HealthCroup entity, to perform nurse triage services.
 NurseLine is a market leader in symptom support and health care information.
 Through a single point of contact, 24 hours a day, 365 days a year, NurseLine helps direct individuals to appropriate care resources to drive improved outcomes.
-NurseLine supports 6.5 million public sector lives. and the second s
+NurseLine supports 6.5 million public sector lives.

-Eight inbound Care Solution Centers are located throughout the country in:
+Location(S) Eight inbound Care Solution Centers are located throughout the country in:

 - Albany, New York

 - Buffalo, New York

 - Charleston, West Virginia

 - Cyprus, California

 - Dayton, Ohio

 - Bloomington, Minnesota

 - Plano, Texas

-- San Antonio, Texas.
+- San Antonio, Texas\.

-Years in operation

-NurseLine has been in operation for 29 years.
+Yéars in operation NurseLine has been in operation for 29 years.

-Our San Antonio, Texas Call Center is the call center we would propose for the State of Mississippi's NurseLine program.
+\Our San Antonio, Texas Call Center is the call center we would propose for the State of Mississippi's NurseLine program.
 Existing staff is already in place to offer culturally competent services to CHIP beneficiaries.
 While we recognize that CHIP programs have similarities, we know that MS CHIP) will have unique nuances, and we will offer training specific to this program.
 This approach ensures we will deliver sensitive and relevant services to meet the needs of Mississippi membership.